 With the Reckless 80, we replicated the traditional three-bag organization and packing system of a touring bike (two side panniers and a rear duffle) for bikes that don't have pannier racks.
 If you're setting up a new bike, the Reckless system saves you the added weight and expense of metal side pannier racks.

-All three drybags have roll-top closures, and they can be easily accessed throughout the day, so you don't have to mess with the holster attachment straps to access your food, clothes, or tools.
-The rear center bag is our Stinger 22 drybag, which has stashable backpack straps, and works great as an airline carry-on or as a day pack for short hikes or trips to town.
+It's 100% waterproof and easy to get into, so you don't have to unstrap everything to get at your lunch or pull out a jacket.
+The side bags slide & strap into an outer "holster," which stays attached to the bike.
+All three main compartments are welded-seam roll-top drybags for total waterproofness.
+The center top bag is our Stinger 22 drybag, which has stashable backpack straps, and works great as an airline carry-on or as a day pack for short hikes or trips to town.
 The side bags are interchangeable, and include a clear panel on the front so you can easily find your gear.

 Product Creation at Mosko is an effort born of necessity.
 Everyone on our team rides – and time on the trail translates to an innovative, always improving product line.
 Crafting gear that will outperform in even the most harsh riding conditions means we make no compromise, ever.